The 10 Best Albums We Heard In January

 Too often, when hard rockers play with other musical categories, they stomp all over them.
 Not this English favorite of heavy music connoisseurs and emo teens alike.
 Always one of the most evocative and experimental on the Warped Tour spectrum, on its sixth album Bring Me The Horizon goes deep into the electronic sphere and crafts some great pop hooks in the process.
 Still heavy, though! —Ann Powers

-Layla Chaker & Sarafand
+Layale Chaker & Sarafand

 Inner Rhyme